-To enable the TWI as slave, write the Slave Address (ADDR) in TWIn.SADDR, and write a '1' to the ENABLE bit in the Slave Control A register (TWIn.SCTRLA).
+To start the TWI slave, write the Slave Address (TWIn.SADDR), and write a '1' to the ENABLE bit in the Slave Control A register (TWIn.SCTRLA).
 The TWI peripheral will wait to receive a byte addressed to it.

 25.3.2 General TWI Bus Concepts